CentreForDigitalHumanities/I-analyzer/README.md

 ### Testing

-Tests exist in the `backend/ianalyzer/tests/` directory and may be run by calling `python -m py.test` from `/backend`.
+Tests exist in the `backend/ianalyzer/tests/` directory and may be run by calling `pytest` (or `python -m pytest`) from `/backend`.
 Assess code coverage by running `coverage run --m py.test && coverage report`.
 Tests are also available for the `frontend`, they should be run from that directory using Angular.

 When writing new backend tests, you can use the fixtures in `backend/ianalyzer/tests/conftest.py`.
 For example, you can do the following in order to test a view.